 We’ll endeavour to ensure your personal information is not sent to a country that is not seen as ‘safe’ either by the UK or EU Governments.

 How long do we keep your personal information?

-We try to store personal information in accordance with our Retention Schedule.
+We try to store personal information in accordance with our document Retention Schedule (329 KB) .
 There’s often a legal reason for keeping your personal information for a set period of time, we try to detail this in our retention schedule.

 For each service the schedule lists how long your information may be kept for.
 This ranges from months for some records to decades for more important records.

 Where can I get advice?

 We use third party analytics providers, including Google Analytics and Facebook Pixel, to collect information about your use of services and enable us to improve how these services work.
 The information allows us to see the overall patterns of usage on the services.
 It helps us record any difficulties you have with the services, shows us whether our targeting is effective and allows us to use your responses to advertising to optimise advertisement performance.